msalah1193/testProject/README.md

 > if you need to build your payment journey inside tray (VFBottomOverlay) , pass the tray to build function.

 ### Basic Implementation
-Using your journeyId , amount and paymentUserInfo you can build the module:
+Using your journey Id , amount and paymentUserInfo you can build the basic module:

 ```swift
 let amount = "<# your amount in double #>"
 let concept = "<# your journey's concepto value #>"
 let wcsChannel = "<# your journey's wcsChannel to retrieve the WCS content#>"
 let documentId = "<#document Id for the one who pay#>"
 let accountId = "<#account Id for the one who pay#>"
 let subscriptionId = "<#subscription Id for the one who pay#>"
 let journeyId = "<# your journey's id #>"
 let paymentInfo = PaymentUserInfo(documentId: documentId, accountId: accountId, subscriptionId: subscriptionId)
 let paramModel = VFMVA10PaymnetParamsModel(paymentInfo: paymentInfo, amount: amount, journeyId: journeyId)